Microsoft SQL Availability Groups

 Prerequisites for AG Configuration

-For environments that are not configured with prerequisites or Basic AG configuration, click here.
+For environments that are not configured with prerequisites or Basic AG configuration or environments where the CONTROL SERVER permission cannot be provided, click here.

 1. Creating database in the Primary Node (Skip this step if it's not a fresh installation)